See which schools offer LPN programs in Florida

-Florida has many opportunities available to those planning to pursue a career as a licensed practical nurse (LPN).
-Course work is offered at select vocational schools, community colleges, junior colleges, hospitals, technical schools, state colleges and private universities.
 Entry requirements include a high school diploma or equivalent, passing the Test of Adult Basic Education (TABE) exam, and possessing CPR certification.
-Some institutions may require prerequisite courses as well.
+Furthermore, some institutions may require prerequisite courses as well.
 A listing of the schools offering approved LPN training and their contact information is available on this page.

 Most people that choose nursing as a career have an interest in the medical field and a desire to help people.
 Other reasons to consider becoming an LPN might be flexible work schedule, health care benefits, and the likely increase in wages as the demand for qualified LPNs increases.
-The mean annual wage for a Florida LPN is $40,230 per year.

 The Florida Board of Nursing requires licensed practical nurses to complete 24 hours of continuing education every two years to remain licensed in the state.
 Fulfillment of this requirement is subject to verification.